unChaz/sci-fi-5e/srd/general/introduction.md

 The person determining the difficulty might increment the number on the table based on environmental conditions that might make the task easier or more difficult.

 ## “Magic”
  Major advancements in technology have enabled the use of “supernatural” “powers” in humans.
-Rare humans have the ability to cast what could be perceived as “magic spells” are in reality a marvel of modern technology.
+Rare humans have the ability to cast what could be perceived as “tek spells” are in reality a marvel of modern technology.

 ### Focus
 A focus is a small device that through a series of voice, movements, and occasionally a fuel source can cast “spells”.